miamtech/miam-sdk/README.md

 ```

-> As Compose doesn't support yet passing reference of a `@Compose` function we have to pass it throw a variable
+> As Compose doesn't support yet passing reference of a `@Compose` function we have to pass it through a variable